£17.00 – £21.00

 As all players are suspects, there are 8-10 suspects.

-The Honourable Bunny Clifford-Smythe - (twin sister of Percy) English flapper and minor aristocrat; now a private detective with dreams of being a fashion designer
+The Honourable Bunny Clifford-Smythe - (twin sister of Bertie) English flapper and minor aristocrat; now a private detective with dreams of being a fashion designer

 Absolutely spiffing; old bean, we must catch this beastly murderer before Pa McNail sends his beastly goons to ice us all.